Genus $g$ Cantor sets and germane Julia sets: Introduction

 The first main aim of the current paper is to give a general construction which will apply to all genera.
-This will necessitate a new topological construction since, as far as the authors are aware, the only construction of genus $g$ Cantor sets for all $g$ are given by \v{Z}eljko \cite{Z1} and this construction cannot yield Julia sets.
+This will necessitate a new topological construction since, as far as the authors are aware, the only construction of genus $g$ Cantor sets for all $g$ are given by \v{Z}eljko \cite{Z1} and this construction cannot yield Julia sets, as will be seen via Corollary \ref{cor:1} below.
 The local genus $g_x(X)$ of a Cantor set $X$ at $x\in X$ describes the genus of handlebodies required in a defining sequence in any neighborhood of $x$. \v{Z}eljko's construction has local genus one except at one point.
 Our first main result reads as follows.

 \begin{theorem} For each $g\in\N$ there exists a UQR map $f_g:\overline{\R^3} \to \overline{\R^3}$ for which the Julia set $J(f_g)$ is a Cantor set of genus $g$ and, moreover, for each $x\in J(f_g)$, the local genus $g_x(J(f_g)) = g$. \end{theorem}